 It will feature a Thales Catherine-EZ cooled thermal imager, Thales CELT3 laser rangefinder and Kongsberg VIS95 daylight camera.

-Of course, many of these conversations tend to coalesce on individual weapons rather than concepts of employment for the Mechanised Infantry Vehicle (MIV), it is also fair to say that the enemy also gets a vote and we might not always have the luxury of employing them as we wish.
-Ukraine has also provided a stark reminder that low-cost UAS can be devastatingly effective, even when armed with improvised weapons like freefall mortar bombs with 3D-printed tail fins.
+Of course, many of these conversations tend to coalesce on individual weapons rather than concepts of employment for the Mechanised Infantry Vehicle (MIV).
+It is also fair to say that the enemy also gets a vote, and we might not always have the luxury of employing them as we wish.
+Ukraine has also provided a stark reminder that low-cost UAS can be devastatingly effective, even when armed with improvised weapons like free-fall mortar bombs with 3D-printed tail fins.

-Thus, the target set is not just a technical with a 23mm, it is a DJI drone with a mortar bomb.
+Thus, the target set is not just a technical with a 23 mm, it is a DJI drone with a mortar bomb.

-Upgrade to a 20mm Automatic Cannon
+Upgrade to a 20 mm Automatic Cannon

 The mechanical simplicity of the M2 has much to commend it, recoil-operated and rock-solid.
-The faster firing M3 might be a quick-to-adopt option (they are already in service on Army Air Corps and Fleet Air Arm Wildcats) but it is difficult to see any advantages, the higher rate of fire perfectly suits a helicopter, but not a vehicle.
+The faster firing M3 might be a quick-to-adopt option (they are already in service on Army Air Corps and Fleet Air Arm Wildcats) but it is difficult to see any advantages, the higher rate of fire suits perfectly a helicopter, but not a vehicle.

-Going to something like a 20mm automatic cannon might offer some advantages and a relatively easy upgrade path but it is not all plain sailing.
+Going to something like a 20 mm automatic cannon might offer some advantages and a relatively easy upgrade path but it is not all plain sailing.

-There are quite a few 20mm automatic cannons still in production.
-The AE 20mm or Alexis 20mm weigh about the same as an M2 but have significantly more powerful ammunition.
-The Alexis weighs 49kg and has an effective range of 1,500m, with a selective rate of fire of 300 or 750 rounds per minute, with TP Target practice, TP-T Target practice Tracer, AP Armour piercing, AP-T Armour piercing Tracer, HEI High explosive incendiary and an MP Multi-purpose round.
+The Alexis weighs 49 kg and has an effective range of 1,500m, with a selective rate of fire of 300 or 750 rounds per minute.
+It has TP Target practice, TP-T Target practice Tracer, AP Armour piercing, AP-T Armour piercing Tracer, HEI High explosive incendiary, and an MP Multi-purpose round.

-The Nexter M621 is another example of a simple, recoil-operated, 20mm automatic cannon, as is the Rheinmetall KAE.
+The Nexter M621 is another example of a simple, recoil-operated, 20 mm automatic cannon, as is the Rheinmetall KAE.

 The Nexter M621 has been recently selected by the German Army for special forces using a manually aimed ring mount.